opper-ai/delvin/README.md

 Achieves 23% pass on SWE Bench Lite through LLM eval, so take that result with a big grain of salt!

+A lot more details in our [blog post](https://opper.ai/blog/introducing-delvin).

 # Requirements